Adamfroggy/sprint_1/README.md

-# Adamfroggy's Student codes & BloomData Tests
+# Adamfroggy's Student coding & BloomData Tests

 This repository contains test functions for a set of classes and functions implemented in the `student.py` file.
 The primary purpose is to ensure the proper functionality of the code related to student information.